 The Company generally accounts for warrants issued in connection with debt and equity financings as a component of equity, unless the warrants include specific features, such as if the warrants are exercisable for securities that are considered contingently redeemable.
-For warrants that are exercisable for securities that are considered contingently redeemable.
-For warrants that are exercisable for securities that are considered contingently redeemable.
-For warrants that are exercisable for securities that are considered contingently redeemable.
-For warrants that are exercisable for securities that are considered contingently redeemable.
 For warrants that are exercisable for securities that are considered contingently redeemable, the Company records the fair value of the warrants as a liability at each balance sheet date and records changes in fair value in other (income) expense in the consolidated statement of operations and comprehensive loss.